AnyBody/anybody-tutorial/AnyExp4SOLIDWORKS/lesson3.md

 of the human (the top of the file) the constraints applied are as follows:

 - Feet are fixed to the pedals, though with a unilateral force normal to the pedal, since the feet are not “glued” to the pedal.
-- Hands are fixed to the handles.
-- Pelvis thorax rotation is driven to fixed value.
 - Hip abduction is fixed at its initial condition value.
+- Pelvis is constrained to the fitness machine with a cylindrical joint along the vertical axis.
+- Pelvis thorax angles are driven to their initial condition values.
+- Neck rotation angles are driven to their initial condition values.
 - The sterno-clavicular joint angles are fixed at their initial condition values (however, if the shoulder rhythm is used, this driver is excluded).
-- The glenohumeral abduction is fixed at its initial condition value.
+- Glenohumeral abduction is fixed at its initial condition value.
+- Hands are fixed to the handles.

 In this JointAndDrivers.any file, you will see that only the connections at the hands and feet have reaction types set to ‘On’.
 The other